jestjs/jest/website/versioned_docs/version-22.0/GettingStarted.md

 ## Running from command line

-You can run Jest directly from the CLI (if it's globally available in your `PATH`, e.g. by `npm install -g jest`) with variety of useful options.
+You can run Jest directly from the CLI (if it's globally available in your `PATH`, e.g. by `yarn global add jest`) with variety of useful options.

 Here's how to run Jest on files matching `my-test`, using `config.json` as a configuration file and display a native OS notification after the run: